dotpipe/dotPipe/README.md

+# Irondocks v3

+Thankfully, I noticed that the '?' was missing in the URLs being AJAXed to.
+That's now fixed.
+Please bring up issues to me here.
+I'd love to fix them

+Also, I figured that 'insert' is now a good way to address multi-changes.
+It's not necessary, but it's an addition. insert="id:incoming.foo;id2:incoming.bar;"

 # Irondocks v2.8.3

 Ahh how time flies. onclick is unnecessary.
 At all.
 If you wish to have a tag be active, ID it.
 It'll act with the rest of the code.
 Everything is good.
 But!
 Nested modals are a bit slow.
 Till a solution is found! goodnight!